- See a full list of publications

 He is also well-known as a Joyce scholar, having published several works on this author and served for many years as a Trustee of the International James Joyce Foundation.
 Another interest is poetic form, reflected most recently in his 2019 book The Experience of Poetry: From Homer's Listeners to Shakespeare's Readers.
 He has held fellowships from the Guggenheim Foundation, the Camargo Foundation and the Leverhulme Trust, and is a Fellow of the British Academy.

-He is the author or editor of twenty-one books on literary theory, poetic form, South African literature, and the writings of James Joyce.
+He is the author or editor of twenty-six books on literary theory, poetic form, South African literature, and the writings of James Joyce.